 =0 Does not output carriage returns at the end of serial data.
+Defaults to 0.

 SHOWPICTURE

 Name of an image file containing a picture to be output to screen.
 See also PICTURETITLE.

 STOP Stops the script execution after executing all keywords in the current section.
 Result is unaltered.
 See also ABORT.